Thabeswar/Thabeswar/README.md

 - **Tools:** Jupyter, VS Code, GitHub

 ## 📂 Projects

+### 🔸 Cold Email Generator using GenAI
+- Developed a Generative AI-based tool to automatically generate professional cold emails tailored to different industries and roles.
+- Integrated prompt engineering techniques and NLP to ensure personalization and clarity.
+- [🔗 View Project](https://github.com/Thabeswar/genai-projects) *(Replace this with the actual link if it's not live yet)*

 ### 🔸 Student Performance Predictive Model
 - Built a simple linear regression model to predict student performance.